EAAppiah/EAAppiah/README.md

 # Hi there! 👋

-I'm Elvis from Ghana, a software engineer with expertise in React, Vue, and Laravel.
+I'm Elvis, a software engineer with expertise in React, Vue, and Laravel.
 I thrive on building elegant solutions to complex problems and enjoy diving deep into JavaScript and PHP.

 ## What I Do